 A Variation on the Straddle

-A variation of this straddle pose can be when you have your subject sit in the chair proper but angled so she’s straddling one of the front corners.
+A variation of this straddle pose is when you have your subject sit in the chair proper but with both arms stiff-armed in front, gripping the edge of the seat.

 From The Side

-Shot in profile or at forty-five degrees off axis from her back, this pose emphasizes the sensual line of the woman’s shoulders, down the back, to the curve of her bottom.
+Shot in profile or at forty-five degrees off axis from behind, this pose emphasizes the sensual line of the woman’s shoulders, down the back, to the curve of her bottom.
 It’s important she arch her back and engage her hands by gripping the backrest.
-Shot from the side, this can be quite a dramatic image.
+Shot from the side, this can be quite a sexy image.

 From The Back